Sujai/hyderabad-iot-event/README.md

 ### Task 9.2: Offline Video decode using V4l2 test app (Host PC Kernel >v6.6)

-The goal is to setup the Qualcomm Reference hardware provided and use QLI documentation to perform  offline decode using v4l2 apps.
+The goal is to setup the Qualcomm Reference hardware provided and use Qualcom documentation to perform  offline decode using v4l2 apps.
 No documentation reference provided.Expect engineeer to  navigate to findout the instructions.

 #### Testing and Feedback
 - Test the application on the IQ-9075 Evaluation Kit (EVK) (IQ-9075)/Robotics RB3 Platform and provide your feedback.
+- Test the application on Ubuntu server OS as well.

 ### Task 10.1: Implement OpenCV rotate application with FastCV

-The goal is to setup the Qualcomm Reference hardware provided and use QLI documentation to perform  install pre-requisites needed to create or compile any application like the rotate application using fastCV.
+The goal is to setup the Qualcomm Reference hardware provided and use Qualcomm documentation to perform  install pre-requisites needed to create or compile any application like the rotate application using fastCV.
 No documentation reference provided.Expect engineeer to navigate to findout the instructions.

 ### Task 10.2: Measure the KPI/ Concurrency for Camera while trying task 10.1
 The goal is to setup Qualcomm Profiler and information on how to use use it to collect system-wide performance profiling metrics.

 #### References